Samsung in record quarterly profit on smartphone boost

 "Entering into a typically strong season for the IT industry, we expect earnings to continue to increase," said Robert Yi, head of investor relations at Samsung.

-"However, we cannot overlook delayed economic recovery in Europe and risks from increased competition for smartphone and other set products,"'The big question'
+"However, we cannot overlook delayed economic recovery in Europe and risks from increased competition for smartphone and other set products,"

 The success of its smartphone business has seen Samsung displace Nokia as the world's biggest mobile phone maker.